MISSIONS

 Partners in Mission (PIM) in Uganda

-Partners in Mission (PIM) is an indigenous fellowship of brethren based in Uganda with a mission to partner with others to advance the Gospel for Christ.
-Through PIM-USA, First Pres has a longstanding and fruitful relationship with PIM that has been instrumental in building the Kamwenge Secondary and Vocational School (KSVS) and Good Shepherd Primary School in Kamwenge, Uganda.
-At KSVS, students receive Christian discipleship, mentorship, and a strong education, and are graduating to become young adults who are building families and businesses, and are advancing and revitalizing the entire Kamwenge community.
+Partners in Mission (PIM) is an indigenous fellowship of brethren based in Uganda.
+First Pres has a longstanding and fruitful relationship with PIM that has been instrumental in building the Kamwenge Secondary and Vocational School (KSVS) and Good Shepherd Primary School in Kamwenge.
+At KSVS, students receive Christian discipleship, mentorship, a strong education, and are graduating to become young adult leaders in their communities.
+They now are building families and businesses, advancing and revitalizing the entire Kamwenge community.
+First Pres has helped to build the campus and support the school in a significant way.

 How can I get involved?

-• Become a Student Champion – A student champion helps cover the basic cost of a student’s tuition and essential living expenses.
+• Become a Student Champion: A student champion helps cover the basic cost of a student’s tuition and essential living expenses.
 A champion impacts a student and his/her family, the school, the staff, and the entire community of Kamwenge.
 You can expect to receive yearly letters from your student, and you will have a chance to encourage them through your letters.
-Your recurring yearly gift of $480 provides support for a student at KSVS for a
+Your recurring yearly gift of $480 provides support for a student at KSVS for a year.

 GIVE NOWCONTACT MISSIONS COUNCIL FOR MORE INFO